YASM-Media/cluster/README.md

-# necronizer's cloud self hosted cluster implementation
+# YASM Media self hosted cluster implementation

 This repository mainly handles scripts for automation of setting up and destroying kubernetes cluster using k3s for usage with personal projects.
 YAML Configuration and scripts related to bringing up and down the cluster lives in this repository.